-The key parts of the concept used are the optical setup and the optoelectronic damping that are responsible for achieving experiments with well positioned targets at high-vacuum conditions, which eliminates the need for buffer gas that would affect the high-power laser and diagnostics for the laser plasma interaction.
+The key parts of the concept used are the optical setup and the optoelectronic damping, that are responsible for achieving experiments with well positioned targets under high-vacuum conditions, which eliminates the need for buffer gas that would otherwise affect the high-power laser and diagnostics for the laser plasma interaction.
 The setup represents a remarkable improvement as it can be customized to fit any interaction chamber geometry.
 Another critical issue lies in the fact that the system should be able to collect the small amount of stray light created by microscopic target particles.
-Since only the CM of the particle’s image is tracked by the PSD, a large aperture lenses is used with comparably small depth of focus ($\sim 1 \div 2 \ \mu$m) to provide enhanced collection efficiency at cost of image sharpness (which is almost irrelevant if we track CM only) if the particle moves along the focal plane before reaching its final damped state in focus of the lens system.
-The fiber-coupled laser is fed into the vacuum chamber by means of a vacuum feedthrough, to reduce the influence of stray light to a minimum.
+Since only the CM of the particle image is tracked by the PSD, a large aperture lens with comparably small depth of focus ($\sim 1 \div 2 \ \mu$m) is used to provide enhanced collection efficiency at the cost of image sharpness (which is almost irrelevant if only the CM is tracked), if the particle moves along the focal plane before reaching its final damped state in the focus of the lens system.
+The fibre-coupled laser is fed into the vacuum chamber by means of a vacuum feedthrough, which results in reducing the influence of stray light to a minimum.